 Alex Honnold’s climbing shoes seem to be one of the most popular searches for people who have just watched Free Solo and want to start climbing.
-We have a well updated article on what climbing shoes all of the most famous pro climbers wear right here but think that Alex Honnold’s shoes deserve their own page.
+Our article on what shoes pro climbers wear covers most of the best climbers in the world – but Alex Honnold’s shoes deserve their own page.

 An incredible climber in many rights – Alex Honnold’s shoes vary depending on the terrain, the length (both in terms of height and how long he is on the rock) and the fit that he wants.
 Being sponsored by La Sportiva means Alex Honnold’s climbing shoes come free and he gets the pick of any pair he’d like.

 We’ve also added a big Q&A section with al the most frequently asked Alex Honnold questions.
 Read more below

 – The “best” climbing shoes really depends on your foot shape and the type of climbing you’ll be doing.
 We’ve got a couple of newly updated articles on the best climbing shoes and the best beginner climbing shoes that might be more helpful.
 They both have full guides on what to look for in a climbing shoe.

 What Climbing Shoes Did Alex Honnold Wear On El Cap In Free Solo?

 Alex wore Tommy Caldwell’s signature shoes, the TC Pro.
 He has gone on record a few times saying he used and loves the TC Pro’s and it is clear in the footage from El Cap Free Solo he was wearing them.
 The TC Pro’s were designed specifically by Tommy for big wall climbs in Yosemite.
 Performance on slabs when smearing is a must, as well as good stiffness for the big long cracks of the valley.
 Almost everyone that climbs in Yosemite wears these.